Court strikes down U.S. restrictions on HFCs

 The Aug.
 8 decision hands a victory to HFC makers Mexichem Fluor and Arkema.
-It’s a loss for Honeywell International and Chemours, which manufacture hydrofluoroolefins, a new generation of refrigerants which have a very low potential to cause global warming.
-In a statement, Honeywell says it is “deeply disappointed” in the court’s ruling.
+It’s a loss for Honeywell International and Chemours, which manufacture hydrofluoroolefins (HFOs), a new generation of refrigerants that have a very low potential to cause global warming.
+Chemours and Honeywell say they are disappointed with the court’s ruling.

 EPA based its regulation on a part of the Clean Air Act that requires manufacturers to replace substances that deplete stratospheric ozone with safer substitutes.
-HFCs don’t harm the ozone layer, but they were developed as alternatives for chemicals, such as hydrochlorofluorocarbons, that do.
+HFCs don’t harm the ozone layer; in fact, they were developed as alternatives for chemicals, such as hydrochlorofluorocarbons, that do.

-The decision has implications for the U.S. in an international treaty, the Montreal Protocol on Substances that Deplete the Ozone Layer, points out Sen. Thomas Carper (D-Del.).
-Under that pact, the U.S. has an obligation to phase out HFCs.
-Carper says he will work with the Trump Administration and colleagues in Congress to shift the U.S. from use of HFCs to “smarter alternatives.”
+The decision has implications for the U.S. in an international treaty, the Montreal Protocol on Substances That Deplete the Ozone Layer, points out Sen. Thomas Carper (D-Del.).
+Under that pact, the U.S., the European Union, and other industrialized countries last year agreed to start phasing down production of HFCs beginning in 2019.
+The rest of the world will freeze HFC production in the next six to 10 years, then begin ratcheting down manufacturing.

 Join the conversation